 When you get into your car for a drive, you don’t want to smell anything unpleasant.
 So, what do you do when the car AC smells like vinegar?
 This odor can become overpowering and often points to a problem that should be resolved.

 I examine all of these options to see if you can troubleshoot where the smell is coming from.
 We also show you possible ways to fix the problem, so you can get back to enjoying your car again.

 The most common reason why your car’s AC smells like vinegar is that mold may have grown in the air valves, ductwork, or components.
 There may also be too much condensation, or an old and clogged cabin air filter.

 Here is a more detailed list of why your car AC smells like vinegar:

 1. Mold in Vents or Ductwork

 The growth of mold is one of the number one reasons for the vinegar smell.
 Thankfully, mold doesn’t grow quickly, so it’s easy to prevent this situation from happening, especially if you keep up with AC system maintenance.

 If you live in a warm, humid climate, mold growth is more prevalent.
 That’s why it’s important to clean out the air conditioning system as often as possible.
 Otherwise, you could find yourself dealing with mold.
 If you do find mold in the system, you must deal with it immediately.
-This problem can lead to respiratory illnesses, especially in those that are prone to problems.
+This problem can lead to respiratory illnesses, especially among people who are prone to such problems.
 It can also cause irritation of the sinuses and headaches that you shouldn’t have to deal with.

 2. Dirty and old Cabin Air Filter